tan90xx/audio-super-resolution-tf/README.md

 ![image](https://user-images.githubusercontent.com/44235744/189524252-b1a8a0ce-616f-46ec-b8f5-877dfb99df1a.png)
 Fig from P2060
 - (7)Self-define loss function.
-We apply the overlap and add(OLA) method when calculating the loss within each segment.
-Framed segments are first divided into frames of 512 samples with a frame shift of 256 samples.
-Then we multiply these frames with a Hamming window.
+(OLA)"Framed segments are first divided into frames of 512 samples with a frame shift of 256 samples.
+Then we multiply these frames with a Hamming window."

 ```
 # frame: